jorgeavilacartes/dl-pipeline/README.md

 ### `DataSelector`
 Get train, val and test sets.
-- Balanced on some variable
+- Balanced on some variable (by default is balanced on `labels` input)
 - Exlusive on some variable

 ```python